param-ninthu/job-manager-frontend/Readme.md

-# Job list with Pagination
+# Job Manager - Front end

 This program is designed to retrieve job data from a REST API, fetch the data by pages, and display it in a table.

+## Requirements

+- Backend with proper database connection [Job Manager Backend]("https://github.com/param-ninthu/job-manager-backend")

+- Node

 ## Installation